sanger/limber/docs/purposes_yaml_files.md

 Boolean, indicates that the plate has the input_plate flag set in Sequencescape.
 Usually only true for the first plate in the pipeline.
-Also used to determine if the plate shows in the 'New Input Plates' inbox, and to determine which barcode gets shown on downstream ancestors
+Also used to determine if the plate shows in the 'New Input Plates' inbox, and to determine which barcode gets shown on downstream ancestors.

 ```yaml
 :input_plate: false